 \subsection{Comparison with State-of-the-Art}

 \cref{tab:videoqa_benchmark_comparison} shows a comparison of the existing works and \model{} on five popular video reasoning benchmarks.
 We compare our methods with three types of models: leading proprietary MLLMs \cite{openai2024gpt4ocard, geminiteam2024gemini15unlockingmultimodal}, open-source general-purpose MLLMs \cite{li2024llava, Qwen2.5-VL} and video reasoning LLMs \cite{liu2025videomind, wang2024videotree, feng2025video}.
 Specifically, our approach achieves an accuracy of $40.7\%$ on the Video-Holmes benchmark, outperforming the best open-source 7B model by a significant margin of $4.2\%$, and performing comparably to proprietary models such as Gemini 1.5 Pro and GPT-4o.
 These results validate the effectiveness of \model{} towards complex video reasoning tasks.
-On the benchmarks that require expert-level reasoning ability over the complex videos (MMVU, Video-MMMU), \model{} outperforms the state-of-the-art video reasoning model trained on $169K$ total training samples (Video-R1 \cite{feng2025video}) by $2.6\%$ and $0.3\%$ using only $6k$ samples. \model{} also closes the gap with the leading Proprietary MLLM (Gemini-1.5-Pro \cite{geminiteam2024gemini15unlockingmultimodal}), showing strong video reasoning capability.
+On the benchmarks that require expert-level reasoning ability over the complex videos (MMVU, Video-MMMU), \model{} outperforms the SOTA video reasoning model trained on $169K$ total training samples (Video-R1 \cite{feng2025video}) by $2.6\%$ and $0.3\%$ using only $6k$ samples.
 Meanwhile, our methods only utilize $42.8$ and $45.2$ average frames for inference, validating the frame efficiency of \model{} that provides by the adaptive video test-time scaling strategy at inference stage.
 On the general video understanding benchmarks (LVB, Video-MME) that contains complex long video inputs, \model{} significantly outperforms Video-R1 by $3.2$ and $1.6$ with less frame input ($60.5$ and $56.5$) for video inference.
 Our method also outperforms the leading open-source general-purpose MLLM (Qwen-2.5-VL \cite{Qwen2.5-VL}) on LVB with $92.2\%$ average frames for evaluation.
 This result shows the efficiency and effectiveness of \model{} on reasoning over complex video inputs.
 To sum up, our method achieves the best report performance among all open-source video reasoning methods